IDREsandbox/vsim/docs/serialization.md

 The ascii format has better compatibility.

-Safe:
+Dangerous (everything):

 1. Add items to the end of the serializer

-Dangerous:

-1. Change the inheritance list.
+2. Change the inheritance list.
 Making the old narratives an osg::Group broke it and caused us to make Narrative2.
-2. Change order of serializers.
+3. Change order of serializers.
-3. Remove serializers
+4. Remove serializers
-4. Multiple inheritance - `MyClass : public QObject, public osg::Node` works, but when you add new items to the serialization list it breaks
+5. Multiple inheritance - `MyClass : public QObject, public osg::Node` works, but when you add new items to the serialization list it breaks